-The Company's long-term incentive compensation for certain employees, including each of the Named Executive Officers, is generally provided through grants of stock options and in certain circumstances in prior years, through grants of stock appreciation rights ("SARs").
+The Company's long-term incentive compensation for certain employees, including each of the Named Executive Officers, is generally provided through grants of stock options and, in certain circumstances in prior years, through grants of stock appreciation rights ("SARs").
 The Company believes that long-term incentive awards are important in creating alignment between senior management and shareholders and in preserving the continuity of executive leadership during important and strategic times, such as the Company's introduction of digital projection technology and the roll-out of theatre systems under joint revenue sharing arrangements.
 The level of benefit received by the Company's executive officers is dependent, to a large degree, on the Company's execution of its strategy and on delivering significant and sustained growth.
 The Company believes that grants of stock options with service-based vesting conditions are appropriate vehicles for providing forward-looking incentives and retention to the continuing members of management.
 Stock option awards to Named Executive Officers may be granted as part of an annual grant to employees who participate in the Company's stock option plan, as described below, or pursuant to individual employment agreements.
-No SARs were granted in 2010 and the Company currently has no intention to issue additional SARs in the future.
+SARs were generally granted pursuant to individual employment agreements.
+No SARs were granted in 2011 and the Company currently has no intention to issue additional SARs in the future.
+Messrs.
+Foster and Lister are the only employees of the Company with SARs remaining.